-Aside: cast
+8.4.1 Aside: cast

-The prelude defines an interface Cast which allows conversion between types:
+The prelude defines a type class Cast which allows conversion between types:

 '''

-interface Cast from to where
+class Cast from to where

 cast : from -> to

 '''

-It is a multi-parameter interface, defining the source type and object type of the cast.
+It is a multi-parameter type class, defining the source type and object type of the cast.
 It must be possible for the type checker to infer both parameters at the point where the cast is applied.
 There are casts defined between all of the primitive types, as far as they make sense.

-8 Views and the "with" rule
+Views and the "with" rule

-8.1 Dependent pattern matching
+9.1 Dependent pattern matching